 Our modified societal perspective has important limitations and assumptions to consider when interpreting the estimates.
-In the modified societal perspective, we included productivity gains/losses for the patient treated during the time of the COVID-19 infection.
-Our model did not include the potential productivity gains associated with preventing premature mortality.
-In the modified societal perspective, we also included indirect costs and benefits to society associated with alleviating ICU capacity.
+In the modified societal perspective, we included productivity gains/losses for the patient treated during the time of the COVID-19 infection and the indirect costs and benefits to society associated with alleviating ICU capacity.
 We heard from stakeholders that these outpatient COVID-19 treatments could play an important role in reducing ICU capacity, and reducing health system overload is undoubtedly a good outcome for society.
 Capturing these system-level capacity constraints is challenging, but we attempted to do so.
 In our approach, we extrapolated evidence around system-level capacity outcomes to an indirect societal benefit at the per-treated patient level to quantify this in the model.
 We had to make numerous methodological assumptions.
 First, we calculated the excess deaths by calculating the slope from the non-COVID-19 ICU occupancy to the total ICU occupancy (COVID-19 and non-COVID-19 ICU stays).
 Second, we assumed that the excess deaths averted at the national-occupancy level could be divided evenly among each ICU admission to estimate a per-treated patient effect.
+Our model did not include the potential productivity benefits associated with preventing premature mortality nor did it include the potential societal costs that may result if fewer people receive vaccinations with the availability of these treatments.
 Because the incremental cost-effectiveness ratios did not cross the \$100,000 or \$150,000 threshold between the two perspectives, the modified societal perspective was not presented as a co-base-case.